akashraj98/movie-collection/README.md

 How to run
 install the requirements.txt
 Redis, Postgres is required
-Use postman collection to hit apis or see sample responses
+Use postman collection included in root to hit apis or see sample responses